hoangduytran/blender-manual/manual/animation/keyframes/editing.rst

 .. reference::

    :Mode:      Object Mode
-   :Menu:      :menuselection:`Object --> Animation --> Insert Keyframe...`
+   :Menu:      :menuselection:`Object --> Animation --> Insert Keyframe`
    :Shortcut:  :kbd:`I`

 There are several methods of adding new keys.
 Namely:

-- In the 3D Viewport, pressing :kbd:`I` will key properties based on a setting in the User Preferences (:menuselection:`Animation --> Default Key Channels`).
+- In the 3D Viewport, pressing :kbd:`I` will key properties based on the :ref:`Default Key Channels <bpy.types.PreferencesEdit.key_insert_channels> ` User Preferences.
-- When a Keying Set is active, it is used instead of reading the User Preferences.
+- When a :doc:`Keying Set </animation/keyframes/keying_sets>` is active,
+  it is used instead of reading the User Preferences.
 - Hovering over a property and pressing :kbd:`I` or with the context menu by :kbd:`RMB` a property and choose *Insert Keyframe* from the menu.
-- With the User Preference "Pie Menu on Drag" enabled, holding down :kbd:`I` and moving the cursor will bring up a pie menu to insert one of Location, Rotation, Scale and Available.
+- With the User Preference "Pie Menu on Drag" enabled, holding down :kbd:`I` and moving the cursor will bring up a pie menu to insert one of Location, Rotation, Scale, and Available.

 Auto Keyframe